FiruzaSuyunova/FiruzaSuyunova/README.md

 -  From Uzbekistan
 -  Studying at the **UzSWLU (4/4)**
--  Currently learning by building a real-world apps: in Mutolaa app as an intern
 -  Expanding my knowledge in **Flutter & Dart** development
 -  How to reach me: ushsgshs362@gmail.com